 The content of Current Problems in Pediatric and Adolescent Health Care is based on topics invited by our Editorial Board.
 The editorial office does not routinely accept unsolicited manuscripts.
-However, if you have a topic of interest to suggest please contact the Managing Editor, Angelica Kerr, at firstname.lastname@example.org.
+However, if you have a topic of interest to suggest please contact the Managing Editor, Nancy Nicklas, at email@example.com.
 Your suggestions will be passed along to the Editorial Board for further consideration.

 The requirements for manuscripts submitted for the Current Problems in Pediatric and Adolescent Health Care (CPPAH) conform to the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals" established by the International Committee of Medical Journal Editors (Ann Intern Med 1997;126:36-47) www.icmje.org.
 Certain requirements unique to the journal are provided below.